nikhilnayyar002/vue-app/guides/application.md

 │       │   └── ActionBarCommonControl
 │       ├── ActionBarHostControls
 │       │   └── ActionBarCommonControl
-│       └── ActionBarParticipantControls
+│       └── ActionBarAudienceControls
 │           └── ActionBarCommonControl
 └── BecomeHostMessage
 ```

 ## SVG as components

 If you want to reuse svgs for example as an icon consider creating it as component.
-For example currently icon components are created under ```components/common/icons```
+For example currently icon components are created under ```components/common/Icons```

 ```
 components
 ├── common
-│   ├── icons
+│   ├── Icons
 │   │   ├── ArrowIcon.vue
 │   │   ├── ChatIcon.vue
 ```